Edujugon/PushNotification/readme.md

 #### setMessage

-`setMessage` method sets the message parameters, which you pass the name through parameter as array.
+`setMessage` method sets the message parameters, which you pass the values through parameter as array.

 **Syntax**